 Water flow ensures that the pool water is not stagnant, thus inhibiting the growth of algae.
 The period and the number of times you run your pool pump affects your energy consumption.
 Energy bills are more likely to shoot up when the pump runs for many hours.
 It is crucial to know the water volume of your pool to determine how long the pump should be on.

 You can keep your pool pump active during non-peak electricity hours to avoid extensive energy usage.
-Additionally, you can utilize Power Wizard to find contracts with electric providers that provide peak and off-peak electricity hours.

 What else can impact the energy consumption by your pool?